ta2dev/rest-assured-cucumber/README.md

 **mvn clean test**
 <p>Cucumber Report will be generated in "target" folder

+ If you want to run the project in <strong>docker container<strong>, download/clone the project and type below command **docker-compose up**

  Took sample get and post api's from https://reqres.in/

  For any queries please drop mail to <a href="mailto:automationtest.dev@gmail.com">automationtest.dev@gmail.com</a>